Felixlarss/FelixLarss/README.md

 <img src="https://raw.githubusercontent.com/Felixlarss/FelixLarss/refs/heads/main/CoRent.png" width="400" align="right" style="margin-left:15px;">

 This is a tool for calculating the fair amount of rent one should pay in a collective. you can add, remove, and edit tenants.
-In the picture I have censored the names.
 It also uses SvelteKit and Tailwind, but this one has a backend and database.
 For the backend it uses ExpressJS, and for the database it uses PostgreSQL.
 It is still a work in progress, my next task is adding Oauth and making the frontend look nice, right now it is just a placeholder page.

 <br/>